 See How to Read Call Numbers from the University of Berkeley Library for more details about LC call numbers.

-In addition to the print books in the science library, there are thousands of e-books accessible through in OBIS.
-Just click on the ebooks tab to limit your search to books accessible online, in electronic or digital format.
+In addition to the print books in the science library, there are tens of thousands of digital format e-books accessible through OBIS.
+Just click on the E-Books tab to limit your search to books online.